OpenFn/docs/docs/job-writing-guide.md

 ## Modern JS tips

-OpenFn supports the latest Javascript features.
+OpenFn supports the latest JavaScript features.

-Here are some genreal Javascript features and operators which might help make your code cleaner.
+Here are some genreal JavaScript features and operators which might help make your code cleaner.
 This is not meant to be an exhaustive guide, just a pointer to some good techniques.